birdherd07/p2-logicProg/README.md

 - **Prompt**: "How can I write a constraint rule that forbids a child from having more than two parents?"
 - **AI Response**: Use a cardinality constraint on the parent/2 predicate, or if you do not have a child\1 predicate, then quantify over all persons as potential children.
 - **Modification**: Altered choice rule structure to regular rule structure for simplicity.

+## Practical Usage
+- **Familial organization**: Both programs provide answers to queries about familial relationships between people.
+- **Family tree assignment**: family.lp can assign unknown individuals to vacant spaces in a family tree, providing multiple possible worlds of how a person could be related to the existing tree.